alyraffauf/aly.codes/content/blog/2025-02-07-stop_using_nixos-rebuild_switch.md

 5. **Apply Changes Ephemerally**
    Run `nixos-rebuild test` to verify success before committing to a bootable generation.

-### Good Practices for Safe and Reliable Deployments
+### Better Practices for Safe and Reliable Deployments

 For most systems, manual updates should be avoided in favor of automated, controlled deployments.
 Several NixOS deployment tools exist[^fn1].
 One straightforward solution is to simply use the `system.autoUpgrade` module in `nixpkgs`, which can: